 Have you been terminated for reporting safety violations or refusing to break DOT regulations?
 You may have a whistleblower claim under the Surface Transportation Assistance Act (STAA).
-This law protects commercial drivers from retaliation for filing safety complaints or for refusing to break the law.
+This law protects commercial drivers from retaliation for making safety-related complaints or for refusing to break motor safety regulations.

 Elements of a STAA Case

 A successful STAA case involves several elements.
 First, the driver must engage in “protected activity” by either filing a complaint with a supervisor related to a violation of a commercial vehicle safety regulation or by refusing to drive if doing so would violate the law.
 A complaint need only relate to a violation of a regulation.

 Most of the time, when a driver complains about something unsafe or refuses to break a regulation, companies will work to correct the unsafe or illegal issue.
 However, some companies may take actions against a driver in retaliation for that driver’s complaints or refusal to drive.

 Whistleblowing is protected under the STAA.
 In other words, it is illegal for your employer to retaliate against you for making complaints or refusing to operate under any circumstances that would violate hours of service or any other safety regulation.
 Contact us now if you have been retaliated against for blowing the whistle on illegal practices at work.